BackupTheBerlios/dfp-svn/trunk/README.txt

 LICENSE

-This code is being made available pursuant to the terms of the license agreement detailed in the LICENSE file.
+This code is being made available pursuant to the terms of the license agreement detailed in the LICENSE.txt file.

 REQUIRED EXTERNAL PACKAGES